tidelabs/tidext/bindings/node/api.md

 Generates a swap extrinsic with the given from and to values.
 Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).

-> : This API does not work yet, the `swapType` argument wasn't implemented.
+> : This API does not work yet, the `swapType` argument isn't implemented.

+### async cancelSwapExtrinsic(requestId: string): string

+Generates a cancel swap extrinsic for the given requestId hex string.
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).

 ### async transferExtrinsic(tokenId: number, amount: number, destination: Buffer): string